08.01.2025

 To meet the needs of bank customers who have to make funds immediately available to recipients, many banks offer instant payments, but only some of them extend the scope to include incoming payments too.

-Payment service providers such as banks, which provide standard credit transfers in euros, will be required to offer the service of sending and receiving instant payments in euros.
+Payment service providers such as banks, which provide standard credit transfers in euros, are required to offer the service of sending and receiving instant payments in euros.

 Deadlines for implementation: